Save up to 25%… Shop Our Birthday Sale Now!

 The 2 Sides of Amanita

-The poisoning symptoms appear very soon after consumption.
+The mushroom poisoning symptoms appear very soon after consumption.
 Symptoms can include dizziness, disorientation, convulsions, fainting, abdominal discomfort, vomiting, dysentery, and profuse sweating.

 These effects vary greatly from one person to another based on the amount of the Amanita muscaria taken and the potency in different samples.